SUI-Components/sui/packages/sui-react-router/README.md

 ## Utilities

 ### `match({ routes, location, [history], [...options] }, cb)`

+*Note: You probably don't want to use this in a browser unless you're doing server-side rendering of async routes.*

 This function is to be used for server-side rendering.
 It matches a set of routes to a location, without rendering, and calls a `callback(error, redirectLocation, renderProps)` when it's done.